durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_01_explore_azure_ad.md

      ![](../Images/sc900-image21.png)

 1. **Sign out** from all the browser tabs by clicking on the user icon next to the email address on the top right corner of the screen.
-Then the close all the browser windows.
+Then close all the browser windows.

 ### Review
 In this lab, you have completed: